Stolen big rig leads officers on 3-hour TV chase before driver surrenders

 Southern Californians may be jaded by televised high-speed chases, but when the vehicle being chased is a semi, well, that’s different.

-A man allegedly stole a tractor-trailer in Riverside County, Calif., on Tuesdy, and with the California Highway Patrol in hot pursuit, criss-crossed freeways northeast of Los Angeles for more than three hours before giving himself up, gluing TV viewers and social media users alike to their screens.
+A man allegedly stole a tractor-trailer in San Bernardino County, Calif., on Tuesday, and with the California Highway Patrol in hot pursuit, criss-crossed freeways in the Inland Empire area northeast of Los Angeles for more than three hours before giving himself up, gluing TV viewers and social media users alike to their screens.

 KTLA-TV reported that the chase began about 10:30 a.m. in Apple Valley, Calif., an unincorporated town north of San Bernardino, when a sheriff’s deputy saw the truck, which had been reported stolen, and tried to pull it over.